AaronCCWong/react-card-flip/README.md

 command:

 ```
-npm install react-card-flip --save
+yarn add react-card-flip
 ```

-You can also use the standalone build by including `dist/react-card-flip.js` in your page.
+You can also use the standalone build by including `lib/react-card-flip.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.